Wide doors and a Wet Room!

 Entrance to this room is via the 1 1/2 width doors from the front driveway and from the kitchen.
 It contains a washing machine, tumble drier and sink.

 A large, light room with windows on two sides overlooking the pretty rear garden.
-There are 2 two-seater sofas, a matching armchair and a large, powered recliner chair.
+There are 2 three-seater sofas, and a large, powered recliner chair.
 All the furniture is moveable to suit the needs and access of guests.
 Corner lamps and a wall-mounted plasma screen TV leave the floor space free for access.

 The Breakfast/Dining room